yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Units ending their turn on this terrain take [amount] damage"
 	Example: "Units ending their turn on this terrain take [3] damage"

+Due to performance considerations, this unique is cached, thus conditionals may not work.
 	Applicable to: Terrain

 ??? example  "Grants [promotion] ([comment]) to adjacent [mapUnitFilter] units for the rest of the game"